35

 – BESW

-May 21, 2014 at 12:28
+Commented May 21, 2014 at 12:28

-• \$\begingroup\$ Wouldn't "This could be improved by {specific change}" be better handled as an edit? \$\endgroup\$ Nov 27, 2015 at 1:51
+• \$\begingroup\$ Wouldn't "This could be improved by {specific change}" be better handled as an edit? \$\endgroup\$ Commented Nov 27, 2015 at 1:51

 • 1

 \$\begingroup\$ @Weaveworker89 Sometimes.
 I don't always have the expertise and comprehension necessary to handle the edit well, or the energy to do so.
-Or sometimes {specific change} is something I cannot do or takes disproportionate amounts of energy: "This could be improved by going into your position on {thing}" (I cant do that for them), or "You've mentioned {some option} off-hand, I think this answer would be way better if you explained more about that" (they should make the several-paragraph edit necessary, if they want to take that on, and if I were happy to write so much, I'd make my own answer.) \$\endgroup\$ Nov 27, 2015 at 5:13
+Or sometimes {specific change} is something I cannot do or takes disproportionate amounts of energy: "This could be improved by going into your position on {thing}" (I cant do that for them), or "You've mentioned {some option} off-hand, I think this answer would be way better if you explained more about that" (they should make the several-paragraph edit necessary, if they want to take that on, and if I were happy to write so much, I'd make my own answer.) \$\endgroup\$ Commented Nov 27, 2015 at 5:13

 7